LuciferUchiha/georgerowlands.ch/content/garden/ml/tfidf.md

 The process of ranking the documents can be efficiently done with an inverted index.
 An inverted index is a data structure that maps terms to the documents they occur in.
 This allows for fast retrieval of documents that contain a specific term it can then be used to efficiently calculate all the components of the TF-IDF score.

 {{< callout type="example" >}}
 If we have the following documents:
 - Document 1: "The sky is blue."
 - Document 2: "The sun is bright today."
 - Document 3: "The sun in the sky is bright."
 - Document 4: "We can see the shining sun, the bright sun."

 After removing stop words and stemming the documents we could get the following documents:
 - Document 1: "sky blue"
 - Document 2: "sun bright today"
 - Document 3: "sun sky bright"
 - Document 4: "can see shining sun bright sun"

-    We can then create an inverted index and calculate the Term Frequencies.
+We can then create an inverted index and calculate the Term Frequencies:

 {{< figure
 src="/images/ml/tfidfSearch1.png"
-  width="700"
+caption="Inverted index for the documents." width="700"
 >}}

-    Using the index we can also calculate the Inverse Document Frequencies.
+Using the index we can also calculate the Inverse Document Frequencies:

 {{< figure
 src="/images/ml/tfidfSearch2.png"
-  width="700"
+caption="Inverse Document Frequencies for the documents." width="700"
 >}}

-    Lastly we can perform a matrix multiplication to get the TF-IDF scores.
+Lastly we can perform a matrix multiplication to get the TF-IDF scores:

 {{< figure
 src="/images/ml/tfidfSearch3.png"
-  width="700"
+caption="TF-IDF scores for the documents." width="700"
 >}}
 {{< /callout >}}